 Modifications for Every Body

-This back pain yoga pose adapts to all flexibility levels for a tailored lower back relief pose:
+This gentle pose adapts to all flexibility levels for a tailored lower back twist stretch:

 Beginners or Stiffer Bodies

-- Single Knee Twist: Extend one leg, twist other knee for less intensity.
+- Single-knee twist: Extend one leg, twist the other knee for less intensity.

-- Adjust Arms: Bend elbows into “cactus” shape if “T” is uncomfortable.
+- Adjust arms: Bend elbows into a “cactus” shape if a full “T” is uncomfortable.

-- Allow Shoulder Lift: Don’t force shoulder down; focus on spinal twist.
+- Allow shoulder lift: Don’t force the shoulder down; focus on the spinal twist.

 More Flexible Bodies